zbmed-semtec/mlentory_etl_backend/docs/concepts-tutorial/etl.md

-# What is ETL?
-Understanding the Data Pipeline Pattern
+# Extract-Transform-Load (ETL)

-ETL stands for **Extract, Transform, Load**—a three-stage data processing pattern that has become the foundation of modern data pipelines.
-This guide explains ETL concepts in depth, showing how they apply to the MLentory pipeline and why this pattern is so effective for handling diverse data sources.
+ETL stands for **Extract, Transform, Load**: a three-stage data processing pattern that has become the foundation of modern data pipelines.
+This guide explains ETL concepts, showing how they apply to the MLentory pipeline and why this pattern is so effective for handling diverse data sources.

 ---

-## The Problem ETL Solves: Making Diverse Data Usable
+## 🎯 The Problem ETL Solves: Making Diverse Data Usable

-Imagine you're trying to build a search system for machine learning models.
+You are trying to build a search system for machine learning models.
 You want to include models from HuggingFace Hub, OpenML, AI4Life, and potentially other platforms.
 Each platform has its own way of describing models:

-HuggingFace uses `modelId` to identify models and `pipeline_tag` to describe tasks.
-OpenML uses `flow_id` for models and `task_type` for tasks.
-AI4Life uses `id` and might not have a task field at all.
+- HuggingFace uses `modelId` to identify models and `pipeline_tag` to describe tasks.
+- OpenML uses `flow_id` for models and `task_type` for tasks.
+- AI4Life uses `id` and might not have a task field at all.

 Each platform structures data differently, uses different field names, and organizes information in unique ways.

 To create a unified search system, you need to overcome these differences.
-You can't search for "models for sentiment analysis" if one platform calls it "sentiment-analysis", another calls it "text-classification", and a third doesn't have this information at all.
+You can't search for models based on Model name if one platform calls it "Name", another calls it "Run", and a third doesn't have this information at all.

 **ETL solves this problem** by providing a systematic approach to handling diverse data sources.
 The three stages work together to transform chaos into order: